 This is one of the usual questions which can be expected in almost all interviews.
 Do you know what the interviewer is looking for from you?
-You have to speak about yourself with a brief summary of your experiences and the abilities that you possess which associates with the job role.
+You have to speak about yourself with a summary of your experiences and the abilities that you possess which associates with the job role.
 It is also important to speak a few words about the company so that the hirer is sure that you have done homework.
-Moreover you should mention aspects which make you qualified for this job.
+Moreover, you should mention aspects which make you qualified for this job.

 3. What is the position you’re looking for?

 By answering this question the hiring manager would know your clear work objective.
 Apart from generalities, make sure what you need from your new career.
 Research and be ready to mention the various positions such as internet marketing, sales, graphic designer and more that are available in the organizations which are of your interest.
-Also try to reinforce many ways which presents that you can be an asset of the organization.
+Also, try to reinforce many ways which present that you can be an asset of the organization.
 Speak more about your skills and how they are linked for the benefit of the organization.

 4. Why do you want to work for this organization?